yannmuller/Agents-Are-All-You-Need/README.md

 # Agents Are All You Need

-Workshop of work on Autonomous Agents and Multimodal AI.
+Workshop on Autonomous Agents and Multimodal AI.
 ECAL 2024

 ## Installation